anitab-org/portal/README.md

 Run Portal in a Docker container
 --------------------------------

-If you wish to view a speak peek of the Systers Portal, you may use Docker to preview the Portal.
+If you wish to view a sneak peek of the Systers Portal, you may use Docker to preview the Portal.
 Note: The following Docker configuration is not intended to be run in production at the moment.
 It may be configured to do so in the future.